 One of the most popular places to visit is the Insta-famous Manhattan Bridge photo location.
 You can find it at the cross-sections of Waters Street and Washington Street.

 Additionally, you can wander down cobblestone streets, hang out on the lawns of Brooklyn Bridge Park, or walk down the piers.
 During the summers, they even have free movie nights at Brooklyn Bridge Park.
-During certain holidays, they will also do pop-up displays.
-Most recently, they did a fall/Halloween display.

 Places to eat in Dumbo, Brooklyn: Check out Ignazio’s Pizza and Shake Shack.